 Under the administration of former President Jacob Zuma, from May 2009 to early 2018, South Africa suffered from steadily lower levels of investor confidence, state capture and increased government inefficiencies with declining average incomes.
-Zuma was succeeded by Cyril Ramaphosa, who then had to contend with the COVID-19 global pandemic and slower economic growth on top of the divisions within the ruling ANC.
+Zuma was succeeded by Cyril Ramaphosa, who then had to contend with the COVID-19 global pandemic and slower economic growth on top of the divisions within the ruling ANC, which had become increasingly corrupt.
 Prospects are improving, however.
-Crippling electricity shortages started to ease in 2024 after more than a decade that hobbled growth when the government did not respond to repeated warnings of imminent shortages but remain a constraint on economic growth as the country belatedly scrambled to add additional capacity to the grid.
-Hard work will be required to avoid a similar situation related to water shortages despite several years of repeat warnings of an impending crisis.
+Crippling electricity shortages started to ease in 2024 after more than a decade that hobbled growth when the government did not respond to repeated warnings of imminent shortages, but remained a constraint on economic growth as the country belatedly scrambled to add additional capacity to the grid.
+Hard work will be required to avoid a similar situation related to water shortages despite several years of repeated warnings of an impending crisis.
 The demand for water in both Gauteng and eThekwini has grown rapidly, mainly due to population growth and lack of maintenance, resulting in large non-revenue water losses.

-The ANC, which has won every election since the country's first democratic elections in 1994, saw its support plummeted to 40% with the elections in May 2024 as evidence of corruption, inaction and poor policy overwhelmed the country.
-Preceding elections have seen a steady decline in voter turnout, and politics is increasingly fragmented.
-In addition to the Western Cape, which has been governed by the Democratic Alliance since 2009, the ANC lost its majority in Gauteng, KwaZulu Natal and narrowly in the Northern Cape.
-The subsequent governing alliance (formally termed a Government of National Unity although not all parties are members) has given hope that it could unlock improved service delivery, reduce rampant corruption and reduce crime.
+The ANC, which has won every election since the country's first democratic elections in 1994, saw its support plummeted to 40% in May 2024 as evidence of corruption, inaction and poor policy that overwhelmed the country - significantly abetted by Jacob Zuma who's new party, uMkonto we Size (MK), drew significant support from the ANC.
+Previous elections have seen a steady decline in voter turnout, and politics is increasingly fragmented.
+In addition to the Western Cape, which has been governed by the Democratic Alliance since 2009, the ANC lost its majority in Gauteng, KwaZulu-Natal, and narrowly in the Northern Cape.
+The subsequent governing alliance (formally termed a Government of National Unity, although not all parties are members) has given hope that the country could unlock improved service delivery, reduce rampant corruption and reduce crime.